-Daniel Handler’s new novel for adults is We Are Pirates about which Neil Gaiman says “Honest and funny, dark and painful.
+Daniel Handler’s most recent novel for adults is We Are Pirates about which Neil Gaiman says “Honest and funny, dark and painful.
 We Are Pirates reads like the result of a nightmarish mating experiment between Joseph Heller and Captain Jack Sparrow.
 It's the strangest, most brilliant offering yet from the mind behind Lemony Snicket.”

 Daniel Handler is also the author of the novels The Basic Eight, Watch Your Mouth, Adverbs, and, with Maira Kalman, Why We Broke Up, which won the Michael J. Printz Honor.
-He also worked with Kalman on the books Girls Standing on Lawns, Hurry Up and Wait, and a forthcoming book, Weather Weather (October 2016).
+He also worked with Kalman on the books Girls Standing on Lawns, Hurry Up and Wait, and Weather Weather.
 Handler also edited The Best Nonrequired Reading of 2014, which includes an introduction by Lemony Snicket.
 He is currently working on a new novel titled All the Dirty Parts.

-His criticism has appeared in The New York Times, Newsday, The San Francisco Chronicle, and The Believer, where he is has a column exploring the Nobel Prize in Literature titled “What The Swedes Read.”
-He recently wrote the inaugural dispatch for the Wall Street Journal’s new monthly feature on literary cocktails, “Message in a Bottle,” and the foreword for Tin House’s reissue of Bernard DeVoto’s The Hour.
+Daniel Handler's criticism has appeared in The New York Times, Newsday, The San Francisco Chronicle, and The Believer, where he has a column exploring the Nobel Prize in Literature titled “What The Swedes Read.”
+He wrote the inaugural dispatch for the Wall Street Journal’s monthly feature on literary cocktails, “Message in a Bottle,” and the foreword for Tin House’s reissue of Bernard DeVoto’s The Hour.
 Handler has worked as a screenwriter on the adaptation of A Series Of Unfortunate Events, as well as the independent films Rick, based on Verdi’s opera, Rigoletto, and Kill The Poor.

 Handler works extensively in music, serving as the adjunct accordionist for the music group The Magnetic Fields and collaborating with composer Nathaniel Stookey on a piece commissioned and recorded by the San Francisco Symphony, entitled "The Composer Is Dead", which has been performed all over the world and is now a book with CD.
 He is currently at work on a commission from the Royal Shakespeare Company on a stage musical in collaboration with songwriter Stephin Merritt.